papeldeorigami/failan/README.md

 We've decided not yet to use workflow helpers like yeoman, grunt or bower and stylesheet preprocessors like SASS or LESS in order to reduce dependencies.
 We strongly recommend using the [Brackets](brackets.io) editor, though, because of its built-in live preview and other Web editing specific features.
-For the backend, we are still investigating some backendless technologies.
+For storing data, we are still investigating some ["no-backend"](http://nobackend.org/solutions.html) technologies.